Is your signage ADA compliant?

 2. Protection From Lawsuits and Fines

-If people with disabilities cannot access your business, it will cost you not only in lost revenue but in loss of goodwill from the public.
-ADA compliance will make your customers with disabilities feel valued and appreciated, which will not only keep them coming back but make them more likely to recommend you to others.
+ADA signage compliance will make your customers with disabilities feel valued and appreciated, which will not only keep them coming back but make them more likely to recommend you to others.

 Compliance Guidelines for ADA Signs